mattstyles/raid/packages/navigator/readme.md

   mapChildren: Function
 ```

-Most properties are optional, only a `navigation` object and the `Raid Signal` to operate against are required.
+Most properties are optional, only the `navigation` object and the `Raid Signal` to operate against are required.

 ### navigation